Please see the program handbook for a list of recent publications for each faculty member.

 My research interests are in the areas of child clinical psychology and parenting.
 Specifically, I am interested in the effects of parental psychopathology and stress on parent-child interactions and adult perceptions of child behavior.
 I am also interested in social information processing as it is applied to abnormal child behavior in assessment and treatment settings.

-Dr. Lovejoy anticipates admitting a new student in Fall, 2013.
+Dr. Lovejoy does not anticipate admitting a new student in Fall, 2014.

 Associate Director of the Center for the Study of Family Violence and Sexual Assault